yyueyangg/personal-docs/docs/source/books.rst

-.. __books-i-read:
+.. __books:

 ======================
-5. Books I Have Read
+5. Books
 ======================
 This is where I keep track of some of the books I am reading or have read, might have forgotten some though.....
+Hope I can read more to gain more knowledge.... still working in progress....

 Books I read for slightly more intermediate coding: